 Running ED simulation

-As en axample of sparse Exact diagonalization method we will obtain a triplet gap as function of system size for spin chain model.
+As an example of the sparse exact diagonalization method, we will obtain the triplet gap as a function of system size for the spin chain model.

 import pyalps